muratkrdl/Color-Bump/README.md

 # Color-Bump

-you'll face a kaleidoscope of obstacles that test your reflexes and precision
+You will face a kaleidoscope of obstacles that test your reflexes and precision

+The purple ball is your ball.
+You can move it by dragging it on the screen (with your finger or mouse)

 Remember, you can only bump into obstacles that match white color.
 Accidentally bump the wrong color, you are starting over